JordiRos/dryGL/README.md

 - AppQuadBatch: Usage of QuadBatch for rendering quads to screen the easy way
 - AppGLSL: Screen space GLSL shader
 - AppParticles: Particle system with custom attributes
-- AppPostprocess: Usage of Fbp + Shaders for postprocessing
+- AppPostprocess: Usage of Fbo + Shaders for postprocessing

 Roadmap
 =======